Language Generation: Complexity Barriers and Implications for Learning: Introduction

+A notable exception to this pessimistic landscape is provided by \emph{non-erasing pattern languages}~\cite{DBLP:journals/jcss/Angluin80}.
+These languages are generated by words over constants and variables, where each variable must be instantiated by a nonempty word.
+Pattern languages are expressive enough to capture nontrivial structural regularities, yet sufficiently constrained to form a canonical example of a nontrivial family that is learnable in Gold’s model~\cite{DBLP:journals/iandc/Angluin80}.

+The recent empirical success of large language models (LLMs) contrasts with these classical learnability limitations.
+Although trained on finite samples and exposed primarily to positive data, LLMs appear to internalize a wide range of syntactic and semantic regularities, suggesting that useful generalization may be possible without explicitly identifying an underlying grammar.
+Motivated by this tension, Kleinberg and Mullainathan introduced the notion of \emph{language generation in the limit}~\cite{kleinberg2024language}, which shifts the focus from identifying a language to generating strings of a target language, unseen in the training data.
+Unlike identification, language generation in the limit is always possible at the level for countable families of languages.
+This establishes a fundamental asymmetry between learning and generation and motivates closer study of generation as a lens for understanding generalization.

-But while the results on language generation in the limit show that the problem is ``computable'', this does not necessarily mean it is ``feasible''.
-From a computational complexity perspective, feasibility depends on how many examples a learner must process before it can reliably generate strings indistinguishable from those of the target language.
-If this sample complexity or computational cost grows astronomically with the size or structure of the language, then the theoretical possibility of generation becomes practically meaningless.
-Understanding language generation through this lens—by quantifying the resources required to achieve it—is therefore essential to determine whether the phenomenon observed in systems like LLMs reflects genuine computational feasibility or merely a theoretical existence result.
+\paragraph{Problem.} While language generation in the limit is computable in full generality, this fact alone says little about \emph{feasibility}.
+From a computational standpoint, the key question is how many examples are required before a generator can reliably produce strings indistinguishable from those of a target language.
+If this sample complexity grows too rapidly with the size or structure of the language family, then generation in the limit remains a purely existential result.

-One might expect that language generation becomes infeasible if considered over arbitrary computable languages, where complexity pathologies are the norm.
-What is less obvious—and what we show—is that the difficulty remains even when we restrict attention to the most well-behaved and extensively studied families.
-In particular, we analyze language generation problem for {\em regular} and {\em context-free} languages, which form the core of formal language theory and underlie fundamental applications in computer science.
-Despite their relatively tame structure, these classes already exhibit inherent barriers to feasible generation.
-This provides a more nuanced view: the challenge is not merely a consequence of working with overly expressive language families, but is intrinsic to language generation itself.